kjolley/BIGSdb/README.txt

+v1.31.1: *Added assembly checks - results of these can be queried and used for
+          filtering of isolate datasets.
+         *Added announcement banner to database front page.
+The contents of /etc/bigsdb/announcement.html will be shown on all database front pages - this is useful for service announcements, e.g. scheduled maintenance.
+         *Upgraded D3 to v6, and changed charting library from c3.js to billboard.js.
+         *Added means of grouping standard isolate fields into categories.
-v1.31.0: *Batch uploading data is now performed in a separate process, with
-          progress notifications loaded by AJAX polling.
+          Separate groups are listed in dropdown boxes in queries and plugins, and on the isolate display page. v1.31.0: *Batch uploading data is now performed in a separate process, with progress notifications loaded by AJAX polling.
 This prevents browser timeout when lots of genomes are uploaded together.